 On November 20, 1989, the United Nations passed the Convention on the Rights of the Child.
 The United States, along with Somalia and South Sudan, remains one of the few nations that have failed to ratify the CRC, leaving the US as the only nation violating the CRC’s ban on juvenile life without parole and other harsh sentencing practices, such as trying children in adult courts.
 Today, the United States incarcerates more children than any other nation.
 On the 25th Anniversary of the passage of the treaty, join national and local experts on how a children’s rights framework can be used to fight against harsh penalties for juveniles.Issue Area(s): Sentencing Policy, Incarceration, Racial Disparity, Juvenile Justice

 October 2014 Incorporating Racial Equity into Criminal Justice Reform

 There are few areas of American society where racial disparities are as profound and as troubling as in the criminal justice system.
 This briefing paper provides an overview of racial disparities in the criminal justice system and a framework for developing and implementing remedies for these disparities.
 We first describe the rationale for incorporating racial equity as a goal of an overall criminal justice reform strategy.
 Next, we document trends in racial disparity and assess the various causal factors that have produced these outcomes.
 Finally, we identify a selection of best practices for addressing disparities, along with recommendations for implementation, and provide a guide for establishing rigorous metrics for success.Authors: Marc Mauer and Nazgol Ghandnoosh, Ph.D.

-Issue Area(s): Incarceration, Sentencing Policy, Racial Disparity, Drug Policy, Juvenile Justice
+Issue Area(s): Sentencing Policy, Incarceration, Racial Disparity, Drug Policy, Women, Collateral Consequences, Juvenile Justice